um-grex/grex-docs/content/english/connecting/ssh.md

 ### Linux
 ---

 Linux provides the command line SSH package, OpenSSH, which is installed by default in most of the Linux distributions.
-If not, or you are using a very minimal Linux installation, use your package manager to install OpenSSH package.
+If not, or you are using a very minimal Linux installation, use your package manager to install the OpenSSH package.
 In any terminal window **ssh** (as well as **scp** , **sftp** ) commands should work.
 To connect to Grex, use:

 {{< highlight bash >}}
 ssh -XY username@grex.hpc.umanitoba.ca